risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-control plane failures
+control-plane failures
 ======================

 |

-control plane failures
+control-plane failures
-   problems with the control plabe may include
+   problems with the control plane may include

    - api server not responsive - unplanned shut down

    - lost connectivity to attached storage

    - crashed kublet service

    - other kubernetes software issue

-   preventetive measures ensuring no single point of failure may include
+   preventative measures ensuring no single point of failure may include

-   - high availibility infrustructure design
+   - high availability infrastructure design

    - periodic storage snapshots

    - utilisation of deployments and load balancer service to redirect load to a new node automatically

-   - federation - that is multiple kubernetes cllusters joined together
+   - federation - that is multiple Kubernetes clusters joined together

 |